rafael-santiago/tulip/doc/MANUAL.md

 The type of processors are chosen by the output extension, so a ``.txt`` output produces a tablature text-based.

-If you chose a unsupported file extension for the output you are warned about.
+If you chose an unsupported file extension for the output you are warned about.
 Until now we have the ``.txt`` processor, the processors related with ``postscript (.ps)`` and ``portable document file (.pdf)`` are still being developed.
 You still do not have any code related with them here in this public repository.